Online Astronomy eText: Stellar Evolution

 Summary of the Sun's Future

-Mathematically inclined individuals may refer to The Effect of Solar Mass Loss on Planetary Orbits for a discussion of how this process works.
+Mathematically inclined individuals may refer to The Effect of Stellar Mass Loss on Planetary Orbits for a discussion of how this process works.
 To summarize the results, presuming negligible friction between the Sun's lost gas and the planets, the change of mass that the Sun experiences will produce a change in the size of the (remaining) planetary orbits as shown here:

 anew / aoriginal = (Mnew / Moriginal) / (2 Mnew / Moriginal - 1)